Personal use of company owned/leased vehicles

 Employees should be required to log and report any personal mileage in the company’s vehicle.
 Having the employee pay a per-mile charge for personal use can help limit usage.

-Drivers must complete an accident report form and report any accident involving a company vehicle to the employee’s supervisor or other designated company representative as soon as possible.
+Drivers must be required to report any crash involving a company vehicle to the employee’s supervisor or other designated company representative as soon as possible following the crash.
 A copy of the vehicle registration and insurance information, as well as a preliminary accident report form, should be carried in the vehicle at all times.